ngol0/ngol0.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently a research intern working on 3D medical mesh construction under the supervision of [Dr. Jiancheng (JC) Yang](https://jiancheng-yang.com/) at Aalto University.
+I am an incoming PhD researcher in the Health Intelligence (HINT) Lab at Aalto University, supervised by [Dr. Jiancheng (JC) Yang](https://jiancheng-yang.com/).
 My research interests lie in **3D Computer Vision** and **Spatial Intelligence**, with applications in medical image processing and human-AI interaction.

 Previously, I was supervised by [Dr. Giacomo Tarroni](https://www.citystgeorges.ac.uk/about/people/academics/giacomo-tarroni) at CitAI Research Centre, where I worked on VLM-guided methods for dataset partitioning in federated computer vision pipelines.